aurorasmiles/WorldGuardDocs/source/developer/dependency.rst

 * Maven repository: ``https://maven.enginehub.org/repo/``
 * Artifacts: ``com.sk89q.worldguard:worldguard-bukkit:VERSION`` (where VERSION is your desired version of WorldGuard); note that this contains the api in the ``worldguard-core`` artifact.

 The Maven repository should be online 24/7, and is one of Minecraft's longest running Maven repositories.
 If it isn't, see :doc:`../support`.
-Note that ``maven.sk89q.com`` is the same repository under a different domain.
-The enginehub domain is preferred.

 .. topic:: Example: Configuring a Maven pom.xml